Twenkid/SIGI-2025/README.md

 * Други: виж по-долу.
 * Todor Arnaudov, Practical Introduction to Spiking Neural Networks with Lava, snntorch etc.
 * Todor Arnaudov, Deploying Computer Vision on the Edge: running CV models on google-coral tpu_edge on Raspberry Pi.
+* Todor Arnaudov, Forever Young: Todor Arnaudov's observations and program against aging, how to extend the youth and to achieve and maintain top cognitive and physical functional capacities without special food, supplements, medicines or procedures.
+(Compare to Bryan Jhonson's Blueprint)

 Other possible publications or workshops (or subparts of the ones mentioned above)